Shopify

 FormatterDescriptionExample Output

-currency_converterA conversation formatter based on the currency setting and rate of the shops configurationLet’s say you have 10 euros on a product.
-If a user switch to another currency like danish kroner (depending on the setting), then it will convert it to the corresponding conversion
+currency_converterA conversion formatter based on the currency setting and rate of the shop’s configurationLet’s say you have 10 euros on a product.
+If a user switches to another currency like Danish kroner (depending on the setting), then it will convert it to the corresponding conversion

 2. Add the following Liquid code to show the price based on the currency converter inside the text component: